izdwuut/digital-retail-bootleg/README.md

 I also provide options to position the widget quite freely.
 It can stick to the window edges and corners in (inter)cardinal directions.
 It can also be positioned absolutely by providing x and y axes offsets.

-* `anchor` - anchors the cd-key widget to the window border in one of these pre-defined directions: `N`, `S`, `E`, `W` and `NE`, `SE`, `SW`, `NW`.
+* `anchor` - anchors the cd-key widget to the window border in one of these pre-defined directions: `N`, `S`, `E`, `W` and `NE`, `SE`, `SW`, `NW` and `CENTER`.
 You can provide either lowercase or uppercase values, thanks to some intricate Python [wizardry](https://docs.python.org/2/library/stdtypes.html#str.lower).
 It takes precedence over absolute positioning, hence it's placed higher in the config file.
 Quite clever, huh?
 * `x` and `y` - position on x and y axis (in pixels), respectively.
 It's prefectly okay to set only one of them - it would default the other one to 0.

-If no direction was provided, the script will go mad and no widget will be displayed.
-It's a feature.
-Totally.
+If none of these was provided, the widget and the corresponding label will be placed in upper left corner, which equals to the `anchor` set to `NW`.

 ### [bg_image]